ansarid/pysicktim/README.md

-# pytim5xx - A Python Library for the SICK TiM5xx
+# pysicktim - A Python Library for the SICK TiM5xx

 Introduction
 ------